bartdifiore/GrazingHalos/README.md

 # GrazingHalos

 This repository contains code files associated with the analysis of drivers of variation in grazing halos.
 The code represents the analysis conducted for the recently submitted manuscript.
+Data will be provided upon request (bdifiore@ucsb.edu) and will be uploaded to Dryad in the near future.

 # **final_analysis.Rmd**